getcanoe/canoe/README.md

 *Gracias totales!*

 ## Version numbering
-Canoe uses the `MAJOR.MINOR.BATCH` convention for versioning.
+Canoe uses the `MAJOR.MINOR.PATCH` convention for versioning.
 Any release that adds features should modify the MINOR or MAJOR number.

 ## Contributing to this project
 Anyone and everyone is welcome to contribute.